Rugby - Planning the Training

-Another drill can involve sprinting a set distance, say 30 metres, in pairs, and then performing wrestling activity before sprinting again.
+Another drill can involve sprinting a set distance, say 30 metres, in pairs and then performing a wrestling activity before running again.
 After a short recovery, this drill can be repeated several times to make a hard session that develops speed, anaerobic endurance and specific strength.

 Another way to improve running speed and specific strength is tethered running.
 This means sprinting while towing a tractor tyre or with a harness held by a partner.

-Work in the weights room is essential but should include pulling as well as pushing exercises.
+Work in the weights room is essential but should include pulling aand pushing exercises.
 Resistance training should attend to the upper and lower body.
 Do not give in to the temptation to concentrate on muscle bulk alone.
-It is specific strength and speed that is required.
+It is specific strength and speed that are required.

-It is also useful for forwards to do a small amount of isometric work as well as the popular dynamic work.
+It is also helpful for forwards to do a small amount of isometric work and the popular dynamic work.

 Approach aerobic conditioning with caution.
-Aerobic endurance is important to help players recover from frequent high-intensity bursts.
-The best way to improve this is with a combination of steady-state running and interval running.
-The problem is that players with big frames can easily be injured if the running is not built up gradually and careful attention paid to the running surface and the shoes used.
+Aerobic endurance is vital to help players recover from frequent high-intensity bursts.
+The best way to improve this is through steady-state running and interval running.
+The problem is that players with big frames can easily be injured if the running is not built up gradually and careful attention is paid to the running surface and the shoes used.

-A good way to start is to combine running and walking around the pitch.
+An excellent way to start is to combine running and walking around the pitch.
 Begin by jogging the width and walking the lengths.
-Build up the number of laps achieved, then change to jogging the lengths and progress through to continuous jogging.
+Build up the number of laps achieved, then change to jogging the distances and progress through to continuous jogging.
 Once you have established a solid base, you can alternate between jogging and faster running.

 The information on this page is adapted from Dunbar (1993) with the kind permission of Electric Word plc.